Team-Developer-Hub/Javi/documentation.md

 to very installation in windows type: python --version

-in linux (or Ubuntu) you type this in terminal to get it installed: sudo apt update sudo apt install software-properties-common sudo add-apt-repository ppa:deadsnakes/ppa
+in linux (or Ubuntu) you type this to get it installed: sudo apt update sudo apt install software-properties-common sudo add-apt-repository ppa:deadsnakes/ppa